Data-Pulse-Tech-LLC/.github/profile/README.md

 ## What We Do

-Data Pulse Tech is a Virginia-certified small business delivering cleared technical expertise to Federal agencies and Department of War clients.
-We build and secure the systems that matter - in classified environments where quality and trust aren't optional.
+Data Pulse Tech is a Virginia-certified small business delivering cleared technical expertise to Federal agencies and defense contractors.
+We build and secure the systems that matter - in environments where quality and trust aren't optional.

 Our core capabilities: